 We retain a small overweight in gold.
 We expect central banks to continue to diversify their reserve holdings out of the dollar and other developed world currencies.
 And gold is likely to act as a good hedge against several risks.
-One, if trade tensions escalate, real yields would likely drop and inflation would likely rise, a great backdrop for gold.
+First, the impact of tariffs.
+While most economists believe that the large increase in US tariffs will weigh on growth and result in higher inflation than would otherwise be the case, the magnitude is highly uncertain.
+If the impact ends up being stronger than the consensus expects, gold should do well.
 Another risk is longer-term in nature.
 De-globalization, a changing age structure of society that results in fewer workers relative to consumers (pushing up wage growth), and persistently high government deficits could result in somewhat higher inflation than central banks are targeting.
 Gold, being a real asset with a limited supply, would do well in this environment.
 Finally, while we attach a low probability to this risk, gold would likely soar in the event that China invades Taiwan.